Jewelry: Casting

 Maureen Duffy

 Maureen Duffy is a studio jewelry artist and professor based in Philadelphia, PA.
 She currently serves as an 3/4 time professor of Jewelry and Metalsmithing at Rowan University in New Jersey and a jewelry instructor at Fleisher Art Memorial, one of the country’s oldest art centers, where she has played a key role in developing its jewelry program.
-Additionally, Maureen teaches workshops at Peters Valley Craft School and Snow Farm, The New England Craft Farm.
+Additionally, Maureen teaches workshops at Peters Valley Craft School, Snow Farm, and The New England Craft Farm.
 Other schools that she has taught at include; Tyler School of Art & Architecture, Towson University, Moore College of Art & Design, Millersville University, and SUNY at New Platz, NY.

 https://www.maureenduffyjewelry.com/